Estimated reading time: 3 minutes

 - Restaurants and cafes should expect a rapid adoption of robotics and automation in food and beverage prep.

-Ready to get ready for the future?
-Here are some ways you can prepare your small business for a strong start in the new year -and beyond:
+Want to get ready for the future?
+Here are 4 ways you can prepare your small business for a strong start in the new year – and beyond:

 - Look for new opportunities & learn as much as you can.